-Article 9.8 - Examinations and performance disabilities
+Article 9.10 Examinations and performance disabilities

-1. Students with a performance disability will be given the opportunity to take examinations in a form that will compensate as far as possible for their individual disability.
+Students with a performance disability will be given the opportunity to take examinations in a form that will compensate as far as possible for their individual disability.
 If necessary, the Board of Examiners will seek expert advice from a student counsellor of the Student Service Centre (SSC) before making a decision.

-2. With regard to examinations for electives taken by students with a performance disability, the Board of Examiners of the degree programme that sets the examination shall comply with the facilities permitted by the Board of Examiners of the degree programme for which the student has registered.
+2. With regard to examinations for electives taken at other degree programmes by students with a performance disability, the Board of Examiners of the degree programme that sets the examination will comply with the facilities permitted by the Board of Examiners of the degree programme for which the student is registered.

-Article 9.9 Oral examinations
+Article 9.11 Oral examinations

 - 1. Unless the Board of Examiners decides otherwise, an oral examination may only be taken by one student at a time. - 2.
 Oral examinations are public, unless the Board of Examiners or the relevant examiner stipulates otherwise or the student objects to the public nature of the examination due to extraordinary circumstances.
+A second examiner may attend the oral exam at the request of the student and/or the examiner.